NigelOToole/pixel-borders/README.md

 # Pixel borders
-### A SASS mixin to add pixelated borders to HTML elements, which can be customized for different sizes, styles and colour coding.
+### A Sass mixin to add pixelated borders to HTML elements, which can be customized for different sizes, styles and colour coding.

 ### [View demo](http://nigelotoole.github.io/pixel-borders/)